Kurento Media Server (KMS) can be installed in multiple ways

 /var/log/kurento-media-server/.
 For more details about KMS logs, check Debug Logging.

 STUN and TURN servers¶

-If Kurento Media Server or its client application are located behind a NAT (e.g. in any cloud provider), you need to use a STUN or a TURN server in order to achieve NAT traversal.
+If Kurento Media Server, its Application Server, or any of the clients are located behind a NAT, you need to use a STUN or a TURN server in order to achieve NAT traversal.
 In most cases, STUN is effective in addressing the NAT issue with most consumer network devices (routers).
 However, it doesn’t work for many corporate networks, so a TURN server becomes necessary.

 Apart from that, you need to open all UDP ports in your system configuration, as STUN will use any random port from the whole [0-65535] range.